Introduction to Tilicho lake and Thoranga-la Pass Trekking

 Children and Elderly people:

-A person of more than 70 years of age, although in good health still needs a partner, family member, or friends to accompany him/her.
+A person of more than 70 years of age, although in good health, still needs a partner, family member, or friend to accompany him/her.

 10: Nepal / Tibet Visas & Passport Conditions:

-It is important that all clients should have a valid passport with at least six months of validity from the return date of travel.
+All clients must have a valid passport with at least six months of validity from the return date of travel.

 Nepal visas can be obtained from the Nepal Consulate or Embassy in your country or upon arrival at Kathmandu Tribhuvan International Airport.
 The costs of Nepalese visas are the sole responsibility of clients.
 All clients must have a valid passport with at least 6 months of validity from the return date.
-As you are unable to obtain visas to Tibet you need to send your passport details to Team Himalaya Treks & Expeditions for visa applications to travel in Tibet, we require this information at least three weeks prior to departure.
+As you are unable to obtain visas to Tibet, you need to send your passport details to Team Himalaya Treks & Expeditions for visa applications to travel in Tibet.
+We require this information at least three weeks before departure.

 11: Risk and Liabilities:

-Team Himalaya's main concern is your safety and satisfaction including our staff welfare, therefore we carry out all our assignments sincerely & honestly to ensure your holiday a Hassel hassle-free without any problems.
+Team Himalaya's main concern is your safety and satisfaction, including our staff's welfare; therefore, we carry out all our assignments sincerely & honestly to ensure your holiday is hassle-free and free of problems.

-Nevertheless, unless stated otherwise, the trip may be changed under uncertain and inherent circumstances such as landslides, roadblocks, floods, heavy snow, political unrest, cancellation of flight, delayed arrival, sickness or accidents, etc. Any extra cost incurred there is your personal responsibility and should be borne on the spot.
+Nevertheless, unless otherwise stated, the trip may be changed due to unforeseen or inherent circumstances, such as landslides, roadblocks, floods, heavy snow, political unrest, flight cancellations, delayed arrivals, sickness, or accidents.
+Any extra cost incurred there is your responsibility and should be borne on the spot.

 Flight Delay/Cancellation:

-Trekking in remote areas or in as described above, especially during the off-season, you are highly advised to reserve extra days to prepare for some delays and avoid frustrating consequences.
+Trekking in remote areas, or as described above, especially during the off-season, you are strongly advised to reserve extra days to account for delays and avoid frustrating consequences.

-In case of flight cancellation pre-tour/post-tour, you need to bear accommodation and food costs yourself.
+In case of flight cancellation, pre-tour/post-tour, you need to bear the accommodation and food costs yourself.

 12: Our Responsible Adventure Policy:

-Our entire tour/trekking guide representing Team Himalaya Treks & Expeditions deserves all authority during tours and trekking/rafting or on climbs.
+Our entire tour/trekking guide representing Team Himalaya Treks & Expeditions deserves all authority during tours, trekking/rafting, and climbs.

-Team Himalaya Treks & Expeditions will ensure to make every effort comfortable and satisfactory in all our trips, but one must understand that Himalayan or Third World and Developing Countries like Nepal cannot afford much of Western and highly timed facilities sometimes depending upon the area of travel, however, we will try our best to make your travel enjoyable with memorable time while with us.
+Team Himalaya Treks & Expeditions will make every effort to ensure every trip is comfortable and satisfactory.
+Still, one must understand that Himalayan or Third World and Developing Countries like Nepal cannot afford much of Western and highly developed facilities, sometimes depending upon the area of travel; however, we will try our best to make your trip enjoyable with a memorable time while with us.

-Weather is another factor that directly impacts some trips, hence, patience in mind, enthusiasm, and proper preparation before heading is a must.
+Weather is another factor that directly impacts some trips; hence, patience, enthusiasm, and proper preparation before heading out are a must.

 Your personal belongings:

-On any account, we’re not responsible for any loss or damage of your baggage/luggage or property even when it is shouldered by our porters, ponies, or vehicles.
+On any account, we’re not responsible for any loss or damage to your baggage/luggage or property, even when our porters, ponies, or vehicles carry it.
 Our trip escorts and guides will provide necessary safety precautions so that this does not arise while with us.

 Papers & Documents: